Trump sends message to Iranian protesters: ‘Help is on its way’

 But protesters have since called for a complete overthrow of the authoritarian clerical rulers, and in some quarters even a return to Iran’s monarchy, which was overthrown in the 1979 revolution which heralded in the Islamic State.

 Iran’s powerful security forces launched a ferocious crackdown.
-Disturbing footage smuggled out of Iran appeared to show hundreds of bodies littering a morgue in Tehran, as heartbroken families, sobbing, tried to identify missing loved ones among the dead.
+Disturbing footage smuggled out of the country appeared to show hundreds of bodies littering a morgue in Tehran, as heartbroken families, sobbing, tried to identify missing loved ones among the dead.

 Experts told The Independent the current unrest is one of the gravest threats the regime has faced.
 But there are concerns that unless there is serious direct foreign intervention, nothing will change on the ground.